Zoey-Kazemi/data-science-portfolio/breast-cancer/README.md

 # Breast Cancer Prediction

-## Overview
+## Problem
-This project uses machine learning models to classify breast tumors as malignant or benign.
+The goal of this project was to classify breast tumors as malignant or benign using clinical features.

+## Dataset
+The dataset was provided as part of a university course assignment and is not publicly shareable.

-## Methods
+## Approach
+- Data preprocessing and feature standardization
+- Model training using:
   - Decision Trees
   - Random Forests

-## Tools
-- Python
-- Scikit-learn
-- Pandas
-- NumPy
-- matplotlib
+- Model evaluation using accuracy and confusion matrices

 ## Results
-The Random Forest model achieved strong classification performance based on cross-validated accuracy.
+The Random Forest model outperformed the Decision Tree model, demonstrating improved generalization and robustness.

+## Key Takeaways
+- Ensemble methods reduce overfitting compared to single trees
+- Feature importance provides interpretability in medical contexts